dkpro/dkpro-jowkl/index.md

 Java OmegaWiki Library
 ----------------------

-A free, Java-based application programming interface that allows to access all information in the free, multi-lingual online dictionary.
-Core features: fast and efficient access to OmegaWiki, direct access to OmegaWiki database dumps, no preprocessing necessary, language independent.
+A free, Java-based application programming interface that allows to access all information in the free, multi-lingual online dictionary [OmegaWiki][1].

+Core features:
+* fast and efficient access to OmegaWiki,
+* direct access to OmegaWiki database dumps,
+* no preprocessing necessary,
+* language independent.

 Publications and Citation Information
 -------------------------------------